Welcome to

 The Crossroads Blog

-We all face crossroads.
+We all want to live well.
+But we all face crossroads.

 What matters is how we respond.